-Overland Morocco motorcycle tours – Adventure Motorbike Tour itinerary
+Adventure Motorbike Tour itinerary

-The Overland Morocco motorcycle tour starts with a short ferry ride across the Gibraltar straits to Morocco and Africa, where we’ll spend nine unforgettable days exploring this magical land.
+The Morocco Adventure tour starts with a short ferry ride across the Gibraltar straits to Morocco and Africa, where we’ll spend nine unforgettable days exploring this magical land.
 Using roads and trails, first through the Rif Mountains to Chefchaouen the blue city and then on towards the old imperial city of Meknes.
 Heading south we´ll traverse the middle Atlas mountains with its thousand-year-old cedar forest to the high Atlas mountains and the gateway to the Sahara desert, where Berbers still live as nomads.

-From Marrakech, we´ll follow the winding road south again over the Atlas mountains and on towards the Anti Atlas mountains following some of the ancient trading routes towards the edge of the Sahara.
+From the High Atlas to Tinghir and the magnificent Toda and Dades Gorges with canyons forged by a massive Glacier.
+After spending a night in a traditional Kasbah hotel we’ll continue our journey south over the Atlas mountains and on towards the Anti Atlas mountains following some of the ancient trading routes towards the edge of the Sahara.
 Exploring many interesting places along the way!
 This tour also includes the Berber Sahara desert experience.

 Day 1 – Plymouth to Santander At Plymouth a member of our team will meet you at the port before boarding the ferry for our overnight cruise to northern Spain.
 Everyone is provided with a cabin.
 The Brittany Ferries ship has excellent facilities including bars and restaurants, and evening entertainment!
 Time to relax and enjoy the crossing.